tarquin-the-brave/blog/content/posts/generating-config-reference-rust-cli.md

 config, and the documentation that attempts to provide a complete and correct reference for it, to be together.

-So what I'm looking for is config file documentation that:

-- Reflects the structure of the config,
-- Is navigable by following links into and back out of config substructure, and
-- Defined in code.

-:mag:

-# Rust Docs

-I've been developing a CLI tool at work recently.
-It's written in Rust.
+I've written a few CLI tool in Rust.
 I'm not sure I fully understand why, but Rust is a excellent language for writing CLI tools in.
 I don't think there's much about the core tenets of the language that necessarily make that so.
 The representation of errors in sum types, `Result<T, E>`, does strongly encourage the errors to be handled right back to `main` and the user, but the `?` operator makes it all to easy to throw out a cryptic error message from a library you've called with no context relevant to your application.
 I think really it's just that there's some really well designed libraries to make CLI tools with: [`clap`][clap], [`structopt`][structopt], and [`serde`][serde] (for parsing config files).

 [clap]: https://docs.rs/clap/2.33.3/clap/
 [structopt]: https://docs.rs/structopt/0.3.20
 [serde]: https://serde.rs/

+So what I'm looking for is config file documentation that:

+- Reflects the structure of the config,
+- Is navigable by following links into and back out of config substructure, and
+- Is defined in code.

+:mag:

+# Rust Docs

-I've noticed the Rust docs going largely unused as the crate is a binary...
+I've noticed Rust docs going largely unused in binary crates.

 Perhaps they could fulfil what I'm looking for.
 Rust docs reflect the structure of structures.
 Rust docs are navigable by following links.
 The source for them is defined in code.
 It's sounding like a strong candidate, on paper at least...

-I've made this dummy CLI tool to see how this looks.
+I've made a dummy CLI tool to see how this looks.

 Defining a reasonably simplistic config structure: